The 15 worst albums by classic bands, from Led Zeppelin to Queen

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The 15 worst albums by classic bands, from Queen to Led Zeppelin
+The 15 worst albums by classic bands, from Metallica to Led Zeppelin

 Rock’n’roll musicians have a habit of thinking of themselves like secular gods, but the truth is they’re not infallible.
 No matter how successful a band may or may not have been in the past, there’s never any guarantee their next record will live up to the heights they’ve previously scaled.
 Sometimes, everything that once went right just all goes wrong.